Mush2h/Writeups-CTF/HTB/Very Easy/Blue.md

 ## Port Scanning

-We ping the target to check our connection:
+We ping the target IP (10.10.10.40) to confirm connectivity

 ```ruby
 ping 10.10.10.40
 ```

-A TTL of 127 tells us it's a Windows machine.
+The Time To Live (TTL) of 127 indicates it's likely a Windows machine.

 ### Nmap Scan

-We use Nmap to find open ports:
+We use Nmap to perform a comprehensive port scan, identifying open ports.

 ```ruby
 nmap -p- --open -sS --min-rate 5000 -vvv -n -Pn 10.10.10.3 -oG allPorts